 Students participating in an established exchange program between their home institution and the University of Southern Indiana should contact the International office at their institution to apply for the program.
-Further information about USI exchange programs is also available from Heidi Gregori-Gahan, director of International Programs and Services at USI.
+Further information about USI exchange programs is also available from Heidi Gregori-Gahan, director of Center for International Programs at USI.

 For more information regarding specific program requirements and program application deadlines, refer to the program directory on the right

 For questions or additional information contact:

 University of Southern Indiana

 8600 University Blvd.

 Robert D. Orr Center 1060

 Evansville, IN 47712-3534